Captain Fantastic and the Brown Dirt Cowboy: Release and critical reception

-Later releases
+Reissues

-A deluxe 30th anniversary edition CD was released September 2005, containing the complete album and adding "House of Cards", the original B-side to the 7" single of "Someone Saved My Life Tonight", which had previously only appeared on CD on the 1992 Rare Masters collection.
+A deluxe 30th anniversary edition CD was released September 2005, containing the complete album and adding "House of Cards", the B-side to the 7" single of "Someone Saved My Life Tonight."
+Recorded during the sessions for Caribou, "House of Cards" previously only appeared on CD on the 1992 Rare Masters collection.
 Also included is a second disc containing the complete album performed live at Wembley Stadium on 21 June 1975.

 In September 2005, Elton John and his band again performed the entire album (minus "Tower of Babel" and "Writing") in a series of sold-out concerts in Boston, New York City and the tour's final stop, Atlanta, in October.
-These "Captain Fantastic Concerts" were a part of the Peachtree Road Tour and were the longest concerts in Elton's career, many lasting at least three and a half hours.
+These "Captain Fantastic Concerts" were a part of the Peachtree Road Tour and were the longest concerts in Elton's career, many lasting three-and-a-half hours.
 The songs from Captain Fantastic were aired by Capital Gold Radio in a broadcast taken from 16 September 2005 performance in Boston.

 "Curtains", among other songs from the album, was sampled in Pnau's 2012 album Good Morning to the Night.

 "We All Fall in Love Sometimes" was covered by Jeff Buckley.
 It was also covered by Coldplay for the 2018 tribute album Revamp: Reimagining the Songs of Elton John & Bernie Taupin.

+A 50th Anniversary edition was released on 24 October 2025, featuring session demos and live recordings.